2014 United States Senate election in Mississippi: Tea Party blogger scandal

-Race card scandal
+Racism scandal

-A second scandal emerged during the primary when racially charged pro-Cochran ads used such "code words" as "food stamps".
+A second scandal emerged during the primary when pro-Cochran ads appealed to African American voters by suggesting that Tea Party efforts to prevent Democrats from voting were racially motivated.
 Charges first surfaced that a small group of elderly Democratic women activists calling themselves Citizens for Progress were behind the controversy, but later facts as well as money trails show that money exchanged hands multiple times between Citizens for Progress and Mississippi Conservatives PAC.

-After the fallout of the primary election, Missouri Republican Party chairman Ed Martin wrote an op-ed calling for the censure of Henry Barbour for his role in the funding of racially themed ads.
+After the fallout of the primary election, Missouri Republican Party chairman Ed Martin wrote an op-ed calling for the censure of Henry Barbour for his role in the funding of racist advertisements.
 He also called for Barbour's censure at an RNC summer meeting in Chicago.

 Senator Ted Cruz appeared on the Mark Levin Show to discuss the Mississippi primary.
 He called for an investigation, saying, "the ads they ran were racially charged false attacks".

 Primary election results

 The presence of a third candidate, Thomas Carey, opened the possibility that neither Cochran nor McDaniel would win a majority.
 Indeed, no candidate did, so a runoff between McDaniel and Cochran was required, and was held on June 24.
 The runoff was generally seen as advantageous to McDaniel.

 After the election, the Hinds County Sheriff's Office announced it was investigating three McDaniel supporters who were locked inside the local courthouse, where primary ballots were held, on election night.
+It was later reported that the supporters would face no criminal charges.